Share this Article

-The new flagship of startup co-living company Roomrs held its grand opening at 651 Metropolitan Avenue in Williamsburg earlier this month.
+The new flagship of startup co-living company Roomrs held its grand opening at 651 Metropolitan Avenue in Williamsburg.
 It’s the type of place where a 20-something working in the tech/music space who’s just returned from an extended work assignment in London might bump into an acquaintance from back home in Vermont who works for a fledgling company that makes eco-conscious body care products such as tampons, lube, and condoms dubbed “Sustain Natural.”

 I know, because I was there as the seven-floor, six-unit apartment building welcomed friends, business associates, press, as well as current and potential members of the Roomrs community to its newest, and first exclusively-occupied residence.
 The evening featured an open house, with an “experience” hosted by a brand partner happening in each of the themed apartments.

 Editor's Note: An earlier version of this post was published in July 2018.
 We are presenting again in case you missed it.

 For example, in one living room, mobile dental service Flossbar—“a dry bar for your face”—gave guests the opportunity to try “oil pulling” as a breath freshener.
 I was game, and swished the viscous, tasteless substance around in my mouth, then “gracefully” spit it into the kitchen sink as I was assured it was all the rage.
 (Some quick research bears this out, but I felt more coated than cleansed — and kind of wanted to brush my teeth.)